awsdocs/elastic-beanstalk-samples/.ebextensions/aws_provided/environment configuration/README.md

 ### workertier-scaleonqueuesize.config
 By default, worker environments scale based on network throughput.
 Use this configuration file to scale based on the number of jobs waiting in the environment's SQS queue instead.

+### vpc-custom-loadbalanced.config
+Use this configuration file to tell Elastic Beanstalk to create your instances and load balancer in a custom VPC that you created, instead of in the default VPC.